 For example, assume there is Corporation A which plans to acquire Corporation B for $150,000.
 At least $60,000 of the consideration must be stock of Corporation A, and the remaining $90,000 may be something else, such as cash or property.
 Corporation B will receive the $150,000 from Corporation A and will then liquidate.
 The consideration provided by Corporation A will be distributed to the shareholders in what is considered a tax-free transaction to both Corporation A and B. Typically, while the corporate entities may enjoy tax deferral, there may still be taxable gains to shareholders depending on the consideration provided in the transaction.
 Depending on whether the $90,000 of consideration is stock or other property, there may be tax consequences to the shareholders of Corporation B under §354 of the tax code.

 Keep in mind that tax-free is a loose term when discussing reorganizations.
-Only certain types of consideration result in tax free treatment and to certain parties.
-You should always consult with your business attorney and/or tax attorney when consider a tax free reorganization.
+Only certain types of consideration result in tax-free treatment and to certain parties.
+You should always consult with your business attorney and/or tax attorney when considering a tax-free reorganization.

 You can speak with a Denver tax attorney or business attorney by contacting The McGuire Law firm at 720-833-7705.